Standard Industrial Discharge Permits

 General Industrial Discharge Permits

 General Industrial Discharge Permits are issued to a specific industry group when it is determined that a standard permit is not applicable.
 If, within a specific industry group, operations and wastewater discharges are similar, and there are opportunities for best management practices to keep discharge volumes and strength charges consistent, then uniform requirements for the industry group may be appropriate.
 MCES currently administers general permits for microbreweries and brewpubs, water treatment facilities, and zero-discharge industries - industries that have an EPA categorical process but do not discharge their process wastewater to the sanitary sewer system.

 Special Discharge Permits

-Special Discharge Permits include landfill leachate (leachate generated at landfills that contain the following wastes: municipal solid waste, ash, demolition, or non-hazardous industrial waste) and groundwater and surface water that has been contaminated by past improper disposal practices, leaks from underground tanks and pipelines, chemical spills and landfills.
+Special Discharge Permits include: 1) landfill leachate (leachate generated at landfills that contain the following wastes: municipal solid waste, ash, demolition, or non-hazardous industrial waste); and 2) groundwater and surface water that has been contaminated by past improper disposal practices, leaks from underground tanks and pipelines, chemical spills, and landfills.

 Liquid Waste Hauler Permits

-Liquid Waste Haulers (LWH) that want to use the Metropolitan Disposal System (MDS) to discharge hauled domestic septage, commercial, and industrial wastes must obtain an MCES Liquid Waste Hauler Permit.
-The discharge of hauled waste into the MDS is only allowed at designated disposal sites.
-Haulers shall complete and submit an MCES Liquid Waste Hauler Permit Application along with the first year's permit fee (see Rates & Fees).
-Septage Haulers who apply for an MCES Liquid Waste Hauler Permit must first obtain a Subsurface Treatment System (SSTS) license from the Minnesota Pollution Control Agency.
+Liquid waste haulers that want to use the Metropolitan Disposal System to discharge hauled domestic septage, commercial, and industrial wastes must obtain an MCES Liquid Waste Hauler Permit.
+The discharge of hauled waste into the system is only allowed at designated disposal sites.
+Haulers shall complete and submit an MCES Liquid Waste Hauler Permit Application along with the first year's permit fee (see Rates and Fees).
+Septage haulers who apply for an MCES Liquid Waste Hauler Permit must first obtain a Subsurface Treatment System (SSTS) license from the Minnesota Pollution Control Agency.